 A Prague Christmas

 Doing your research for your Christmas trip? wondering what to wear? what to do? what to expect? etc etc then let me help you out.
 Videos about the Christmas Markets on the Old Town Square, Wenceslas Square and Republic Square including food stalls, prices and warnings are below.
 I also run my own Prague Christmas Markets Walking Tour in December.
+Or if you want to take in some culture while you’re here then check out availability of the Mozart Christmas Special at the Boccaccio Ballroom.

 Where are the Markets?